 How to open a company limited by guarantee?
-To register a non-profit company, you must provide a company limited by guarantee name, describe the "type" of non-profit company, the purposes for which it was registered, provide the internal rules for the non-for profit company, and give an address for the company.
-A list of directors is also required, depending on the type of non-profit company being registered.
+To establish a non-profit company, you must provide a company limited by guarantee name, describe the "type" of non-profit company, the purposes for which it was registered, provide the internal rules for the non-for profit company, and give an address for the company.
+A list of directors is also required, depending on the type of non-profit company being created.
 The following information is provided to assist you in this process.

 Guarantee companies can apply for exemption of the use of the word "limited" from the name, provided the detailed requirements of section 30 of the Companies Act have been met.
-The first step in registering a non-profit company is to choose a name.
+The first step in registering a non-profit firm is to choose a name.
 There are different types of names.
 You can have a "named" name, such as "ABC Resorts Limited," or a numbered name, such as "123 ABC Ltd."

 The memorandum of association document is drawn up specifically for each non-profit company by, or on behalf of the individuals registering the company limited by guarantee.
 This document includes the objects of the company and the type of non-profit company; limited by guarantee, or limited by shares.